Radiation therapy

 External beam radiation therapy (EBRT) is the most common type of radiation therapy.
 It directs high-energy radiation beams at the cancer.

-EBRT is delivered using a radiation machine.
-The most common type is a linear accelerator.
-You will lie on a treatment table or 'couch' under the machine.
-The machine does not touch you, but it may rotate around you to deliver radiation to the area with cancer from different directions.
+The machine does'nt touch you, but will rotate around you to deliver radiation to the area with cancer from different directions.
 This allows the radiation to be more precisely targeted at the cancer and limits the radiation given to surrounding normal tissues.

 Planning EBRT treatment